jonashcroft/Nowify/README.md

 ```

 ### 5. Upload to a webserver.
-The output of `yarn build` will be created in a folder called `/dist/` - this is the usable version of Nowify which is ready to be added to your web server Alternatively, you can use packages to run a local webserver.
+The output of `yarn build` will be created in a folder called `/dist/` - this is the usable version of Nowify which is ready to be added to your web server.

 > *NOTE*: 🚨 This app uses Environment Variables to keep your Client ID and Secret secure.
 These will not be added to your compiled code, so you must set these within your server.
 Please consult your server documentation on how to handle these.